PhilippMaxx/DigitalArt/README.md

 While most of the sketches work without running a local webserver, there are some sketches that will not run properly since they use external files<sup>2</sup> (e.g. images or data) to create and inform the visualization.
 To run the sketches, you are welcome to use a local webserver of your liking.

 There are many ways to start a local webserver.
-Please see the options below (not in any particular order)
+Please see the option below

-**Option 1**
+**Option**

 One method is to to use the local webserver of your choice (e.g. [simple python webserver](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server)) and open up `localhost:<port>`in your browser<sup>1</sup>.

 ```
 $ cd DigitalArt

-$ python -m SimpleHTTPServer
+$ python -m SimpleHTTPServer 8008
-# check localhost:8000
+# check localhost:8008
 ```